mikemowgli/AzureStartStopInfra/README.md

 * SubscriptionId: the subscription ID of the resource group
 * DatabaseServerName: The name of the server where the Synapse pool lives
 * DatabaseName: The name of the Synapse pool
-* SynapseAppId: The Application ID of the Service Principal that triggers the Synapse pause/resume actions
+* SynapseAppId: The Application ID of the Service Principal that triggers the Synapse (and Analysis Services) pause/resume actions
 * SynapseSecretId: The Secret ID of the Service Principal
 * VMOpsAppId: The Application ID of the Service Principal that stops/starts the VM and AKS clusters
 * VMOpsSecretId: The Secret ID of the Service Principal